dolph/connectivity/README.md

 # `connectivity`

-`connectivity` is a tool for verifying and debugging network connectivity issues.
+`connectivity` is a tool for verifying network connectivity requirements.

 Given a set of URLs, connectivity attempts to reach each one as thoroughly as possible.
 If a URL contains a hostname, it is first resolved.
 Each DNS record